2016 Census Rollout - Municipal

 •

-determined using the Ministry of Municipal Affairs Financial Information Return
+were determined using the Ministry of Municipal Affairs Financial Information Return dataset for the

 •